Continuing Professional Education

 - Researching effectively

-- Due diligence: how to conduct a successful due diligence process
+- Conducting a successful due diligence process

-- Social media activity as evidence in family law matters
+- Social media as evidence

 Interactive online series